 When you run an online store, orders can be placed 24/7.

 As your order volume grows, keeping orders organised can seem like a full-time job, especially if certain orders require extra attention.

 If you have a warehouse staff or partner with a third-party logistics (3PL) company, it can be a challenge to communicate with your supply chain team on what to do with certain orders as they are processed and automatically routed to be picked, packed, and shipped.

-If your online store requires a more robust order management solution, order tagging is an easy way to categorize orders based on custom rules and criteria to establish different order fulfillment workflows.
+If your online store requires a more robust order management solution, order tagging is an easy way to categorize orders based on custom rules and criteria to establish different order fulfilment workflows.
 That way, every order can be processed, routed, and prepared to ship based on the order’s specific needs and requirements.